 Welcome y’all!
 I’m so glad that by some stroke of luck you’ve found your way to my blog.
 Whether you’re here because you have low vision, you love Disney, or you enjoy my pop culture references, I’m happy to have you!
 Now that you’re here, why don’t you get to know a little bit about me!

 My name is Theresa Mabe, but if you’re around my friends and family you’ll most likely hear people call me Tree (or Gertie, but you’ll have to read the rest of page for the story behind that).
 Central Maryland has always been home; currently, I am a 15-minute drive outside Baltimore (Go Os!).
-I’ve spent the past 15 years working in non-profit and higher education, with an emphasis on prospect research, fundraising, and donor stewardship.
+I’ve spent the past 15 years working in non-profit and higher education, currently focusing on digital marketing and data analysis.
 I have a degree in digital media and web technology from University of Maryland, with much of my learning focused on web accessibility – a topic that has become increasingly important for me, both personally and professionally.

 Myopic Macular Degeneration